 Both accumulate information from successive readings and signal a change when a shift occurs, even if the change is relatively small so that a Shewhart Xbar or I-MR chart fails to detect it or fails to detect change as fast as a EMWA or CUSUM would detect the change.

-Both types of charts are generally equally accepted options so pick one and move forward.
+Both types of charts are generally equally accepted options; pick one and move forward.

 Six Sigma Modules